Goffaux-Lab/how-to-use-goffaux-lab/README.md

 ## General comments
 This is the lab's shared github space.
 We should upload any code and documents that could be useful for anyone in the lab to be able to use.
+See [all open pull requests on Goffaux-Lab](https://github.com/pulls?user=Goffaux-Lab).

 The guide assumes you already know how to make changes to a repository on your own account (i.e. the three stages: add, commit, push) - if you want a guide